 This could be a new marketing plan, or it could be a business plan where you do some financial modeling or revisit your strategic direction.
 I usually do this myself during the month of December, when I can expect a seasonal slowdown as my regular clients take vacation time and new clients don’t want to begin until January.

-2. Send out a reminder.
+2. Send out reminders.

-3. Use your contact management system.
+3. Make use of your contact management system.

 If you use a CMS, you’ll be able to…